 There are literally hundreds of wallet apps out there competing for your attention.
-Banks, credit card companies and app developers are all trying to capture market share by creating the best, or most familiar, digital wallet app for consumers.
+Banks, credit card companies and app developers are all trying to capture market share by creating the best, or most familiar, digital wallet app or peer payment option for consumers.
 We’ve narrowed it down to 37 wallets that can help both consumer and business to budget and spend in a savvy way.

 One of the best, if not the best, digital wallet app.
 They offer online invoicing, bill pay, cost splitting, time tracking and a whole host of other features for any freelancer or business to use.
 Signup is free and comes with tight security.
 Merchants and others using the wallet app for commercial purposes will love the flat 2.8 percent transaction fee for any and all payments.